 What is interesting, when the model is playing against the random player, which moves "stupidly", the model behaves not very well too, but when playing vs human, it moves more "thoughtfully".
 We think it's because the better you play, the more similar is the board state to some state from training data, and the more confident is the model on generating the next move.

 Above results show that besides natural text generation, the GPT-2 model confidently can generate any type of textual patterns.
 And it's not just repeating training data, because the model finds some similarities to successfully deal with unknown input, in other words, it's like the model builds an algorithm internally.
 And last but not least, it can be trained on an average personal computer.
+Hopefully, now you have a better idea on how to use GPT 2.

 The subject is open for further experiment, not covered in this article: